 Greek for…beginners can be easier than you think

-It may sound… Greek to you, but a few simple Greek phrases can take you a long way in your Greek vacation.
+It may sound… Greek to you, but a few simple Greek phrases can take you a long way in your vacation in Greece.
+These are the most popular Greek expressions.
 Let’s look at some useful Greek phrases for your average day in Athens.
 Lucky you!
-For Goodbyes and Hellos in Greek you only need one word: “YIA SAS”.
+For Goodbye and Hello in Greek you only need one word: “YIA SAS”.
 If you are trying to find your way around town the question for where something is located is: “POU INE”, adding the name of what you are looking for.

 Stay in the most famous place with character in the historical center of Athens